Temple Zion Baptist Church History

 Isaiah 65.24 says “And it shall come to pass, that before they call, I will answer; and while they are yet speaking, I will hear.”

-As the church family prayed and stayed together in unity, the Lord again heard our call.
 On August 20, 2008, Rev. Andre’ T. Melvin was elected the next Shepherd of Temple Zion Baptist Church.
 Rev. Melvin is originally from Washington, DC.
 He received his Certificate of Ordination at the Union Grove Baptist Church of Union City, Ga.
-He is a graduate of Carver Bible College of Atlanta, Ga. with a BA in Biblical Studies and Columbia International University in Columbia, SC with an M Div degree.
-He is married to Sheresa S. Melvin and they are the proud parents of one son, I. Melvin and one daughter H. Melvin.
+He is a graduate of Carver Bible College of Atlanta, Ga. with a BA in Biblical Studies and Columbia International University in Columbia, SC with an M Div. degree and is presently pursuing his Doctor of Divinity Degree.
+Pastor Melvin is on faculty at Columbia International University and is the director and professor of CIU’s Prison Initiative program.
+He is married to Sheresa S. Melvin, LPC and they are the proud parents of one son, Isaiah Michael and a daughter, Hannah Elizabeth.

 Pastor Melvin is passionate about reaching those who are lost and have no relationship with Jesus, our Lord and Savior.
 He is the Joshua of this Joshua Generation.
 For over 100 years, God has allowed Temple Zion to touch the lives of many people, but we know the best is yet to come.
 There is still much work to be done.
 We will continue to be a “Voice for Christ in the Community”.